 Top SharePoint Site Migration Risks

 SharePoint migrations have risks like any other software project.
-The top risk is data loss.
-Always ensure content is being backed up before you attempt any migration.
+The top threat is data loss.
+Always ensure content backup before you attempt any migration.
 SharePoint migration tools and scripts need certain security rights to at least read information.
-In my instances, this means having global admin rights to that information.
-This means it is very easy to delete information by accident.
-Alternatively, decisions might be made to clean up information and those efforts might be too over-zealous.
+In my instance, this means having global admin rights to that information.
+One can quickly delete information by accident.
+Alternatively, you may decide to clean up data, and those efforts need to be more active.

-Another larger risk is loss of security.
+Another more significant risk is loss of security.
 Content may have strict security requirements.
 SharePoint migration tools and scripts need all-access rights.
-This can make it seem like there isn’t any security.
-Our company always reviews security before any migration.
+The rights can make it seem like there isn’t any security.
+Our company constantly reviews security before any transition.
 Ensure everyone understands what it should be.

-There are many other risks such as cost overruns, tight deadlines, loss or change in usability, lack of communications and many more.
-It is best practice at the start of every SharePoint migration to learn about past efforts, how people do business, what pitfalls may occur.
+There are many other risks, such as cost overruns, tight deadlines, loss or change in usability, lack of communication, and many more.
+At the start of every SharePoint migration, it is best practice to learn about past efforts, how people do business, and what pitfalls may occur.
 A mitigation plan is necessary to ensure risks are understood and mitigated.

 There are many SharePoint migration tools.
 The best tool depends on your exact migration requirements.
 Check out our full tool analysis here.

-Typical SharePoint Online end user training methods can include:
+Typical SharePoint Online end-user training methods can include the following: